SPOTLIGHT ON Finela Moore

 Self-portrait (photograph) of the artist, 2006

 Finela Moore came to New Zealand from South Africa in 2001.
-She is a single mother who lives under the shadow of Mauau in Mount Maunganui.
-In addition to being an artist, she teaches art classes and does home movie making as a hobby.
+She lives in Mount Maunganui, a delightful beach town on the Bay of Penty.
 She has three university degrees, one in the arts and two in social science.
 Influenced by her African roots, she has produced a wide body of work characterised by diversity in subject and style, no less the Pacific and Austrolasian arts.

-The youngest of three, Finela Moore grew up in Africa.
+Child of Africa The youngest of three, Finela Moore grew up in Africa.
 She showed talent at a young age and won many school and youth art competitions.
 She began to sell work professionally in about 1980.
 Her work is influenced both by the rich banquet of African art, and the Pacific Islands, including the Maori style in New Zealand.
 She attributes her success to the love and encouragement of key women in her life, beginning with her mother and grandmother.
-She has been greatly influenced by a personal history marred with tragedy.

 New beginnings on new shores